Seravo/docs/index.md

 > **Note:** This documentation is primarily intended for [Seravo.com](https://seravo.com) customers.
 You can however use our [project structure & Vagrant box](https://github.com/Seravo/wordpress) for any WordPress development no matter where you decide to deploy, host or maintain it.
 As stated in [LICENSE (GPL)](https://github.com/Seravo/wordpress/blob/master/LICENSE), the provided software and documentation is open source and can be used freely anywhere, including also commercial use.

-This contains guides and tips for developers who might want to enhance their workflow and use the best modern development tools.
-Feel free to pick the parts that fit your style of development best!
+This guide contains tips and instructions for developers who want to enhance their workflow, through the use of best practice and modern development tools.
+Please feel free to choose the practices and methods that best suit your current workflow, and your style of development!

-All Seravo.com sites are preconfigured for optimal development workflow, but the workflow in general or any part of it is not mandatory.
-You don't have to use Git, Composer or the others if you don't want.
+All Seravo.com sites are preconfigured for optimal development workflow.
+However, the suggested workflow is not mandatory.
+You don't have to use Git, Composer or any other recommend tools if you don't want.
 Or you can use them, but follow your own workflow.
 All sites have SFTP/SSH access so all sites support even the most traditional FTP-your-stuff-to-the-server-workflow.
 But if you like the idea of a really optimized workflow, please keep on reading!

 This documentation is maintained in a [public git](https://github.com/seravo/docs) repository.
 If you find any errors or you want to extend the documentation, feel free to contribute!